Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Fertilizing Monthly in growing season Year-round feeding

-Step 1: Watering—The #1 Rule Everyone Gets Wrong
+Step 1: Watering — The #1 Rule Everyone Gets Wrong

 Let me be direct: overwatering kills more jade plants than anything else.
 I learned this the hard way when my first plant’s roots turned to mush.
+This isn’t just my experience — South Dakota State University Extension notes that root rot in jade plants is brought on by overwatering, and once bacterial soft rot sets in, there’s often no saving the plant.

 The mistake I made?
 Watering on a schedule.
 “Every Sunday I water all my plants” seemed logical.
-But jade plants don’t care about your calendar—they care about soil moisture.
+But jade plants don’t care about your calendar — they care about soil moisture.

 The Right Way to Water

-Use the finger test: Stick your finger 1-2 inches into the soil.
+Use the finger test: stick your finger 1–2 inches into the soil.
 If it’s dry at that depth, water thoroughly until it drains from the bottom.
 If there’s any moisture, wait a few more days.

 For most homes, this means watering every 2–3 weeks in summer and every 4–6 weeks in winter.
 But your specific timing depends on your light, humidity, and pot size.